kamblesanmitra003/credit-risk-prediction-xgboost/README.md

 XGBoost
 Streamlit
 Joblib
 Dataset

-The dataset contains applicant demographic and financial information such as age, employment status, housing, account balances, credit amount, and loan duration.
+The dataset includes applicant demographic and financial information, such as age, employment status, housing, account balances, credit amount, and loan duration.

-Note: This project is intended for educational and demonstration purposes only and should not be used for real-world financial decision-making without proper validation.
+Note: This project is for educational purposes and demonstration only.
+It should not be used for real-world financial decisions without thorough validation.

-📈 Future Improvements
+📈 Future Enhancements

-Add feature importance visualization
+Visualize feature importance
-Display model confidence/probability
+Display model confidence/probabilities
-Improve UI/UX with charts and explanations
+Enhance UI/UX with charts and explanations
-Deploy the app on Streamlit Cloud or other platforms
+Deploy on Streamlit Cloud or other platforms

 👨‍💻 Author
 Sanmitra Kamble